 430.613 - Advanced Topics in Remote Sensing

 This course explores the various remote sensing platforms, collection systems, processing methods, and classification approaches to remotely sensed data.
-Discussion of image adjustment techniques, relative orientation, and geo-referencing methods are compared.
+Discussion of image adjustment techniques, relative orientation, and georeferencing methods are compared.
 Topics include hyperspectral imaging, spectral analysis, and image filtering.
-Offered once a year.
-Prerequisite: 430.601 Geographic Information Systems, 430.602 Remote Sensing: Earth Observing Systems and Applications
+Offered once in two years.
+Prerequisites: 430.601 Geographic Information Systems, 430.602 Remote Sensing: Earth Observing Systems and Applications.